Dreamcast-Projects/dcprofiler/README.md

 # dcprofiler

-STATUS: WIP

-If the application is already has a low framerate chances are you are going to get a black screen when using this.
+WARNING: If the application is already has a low framerate(~15) chances are you are going to get a black screen when using this.
 Trace data is still generated though so you can see what is consuming most of the time.

 This project utilizes Moops DreamHAL perfcounter source code to count cycles.
-So major credit to Moop.  https://github.com/sega-dreamcast/dreamhal
+So major credit to Moop.
+Checkout DreamHal here: https://github.com/sega-dreamcast/dreamhal.

-There is two parts:
+There is two parts to this project:
 1. The files you include in your project (profiler.c, profiler.h)
-2. The application that parses the data your dreamcast application generates (pvtrace).
+2. The application(pvtrace) that parses the data (trace.txt) your dreamcast application generates.
 This application is based on https://web.archive.org/web/20130528172555/http://www.ibm.com/developerworks/library/l-graphvis/ but I added a ton of stuff/details.

 Instructions:
 1. Add profiler.c and profiler.h to you projects source directory.
-2. Edit your makefile to add '-g -finstrument-functions' to your CFLAGS and 'profiler.o' to your OBJS.
+2. Edit your makefile to add '-g -finstrument-functions' to your KOS_CFLAGS and 'profiler.o' to your OBJS.
-3. I use the following command to send elf file to Dreamcast: sudo /opt/toolchains/dc-utils/dc-tool-ip -c "/PATH/TO/PROJECT" -t 192.168.1.137 -x main.elf
+3. Use dc-tool-ip to send your elf file to Dreamcast: sudo /PATH/TO/dc-tool-ip -c "/PATH/TO/PROJECT" -t 192.168.1.137 -x main.elf
 4. Profiling automatically starts when you start running the application so make sure to call shutdownProfiling() to stop profiling.
 5. Run pvtrace application on your elf with the command:
   ```pvtrace main.elf```